 Patient Engagement & Health Promotion

-Suggestions were made for patient education sessions by healthcare specialists on topics such as dementia, diabetes, hypertension, first aid, and nutrition (perhaps 4 times a year), encouraging enough people to attend would be key.
+Several patients suggested there should be more patient education sessions by healthcare specialists on topics such as dementia, diabetes, hypertension, first aid, and nutrition (perhaps 4 times a year), encouraging enough people to attend would be key.

-SR suggested that the Wednesday Cafe and mailing lists and the notice board for event promotion.
+SR suggested we use the Wednesday café, PPG lists and the notice board to promote events.
 SR reported various speakers attend the Wellbeing Café and it was linked to the dementia service.
-AP suggested contacting ‘high risk groups’ had been a previous approach used.
+AP suggested contacting ‘high risk groups’ to provide speakers.

-Discussion about forming a PPG sub-group to organize PPG website content and publicize educational events.
+DU suggested that we could form a PPG sub-group to organize PPG website content and publicize educational events.V OLUNTEERS SHOULD CONTACT THE PPG

-An emphasis on prevention was highlighted by one patient, how an LMG help people to be healthy and avoid illness.
-For example, accessing the nutritionist in the practice could make a difference in reducing the number of patient consultations.
+One person (not sure whom) suggested a greater emphasis on prevention and that the practice could promote healthy practices that help avoid illness.
+For example, accessing the Practice nutritionist to advise on diet could reduce the number of patient consultations.

 Composition of PPG and Google ratings

-The lack of younger members in the PPG was raised but it was recognized that work and family commitments meant it was difficult to encourage them to attend.
+XX Ttalked of the lack of younger members in the PPG but it was recognized that work and family commitments meant it was difficult to encourage them to attend.
 The new website could potentially help attract new members, targeting new parents and sending a survey out to younger patients were some of the ideas discussed.

-SR reported that the practice’s Google ratings had gone up from 3.93 to 4.2.
-Patient’s consulting should automatically get an invitation to complete a form the day after their appointment.
-It was a potential way of flagging up problems.
+SR reported that the practice’s Google ratings had gone up from 3.93 overall and that the three month average was now 4.2.
+Patient’s who visit the practice should automatically get an invitation to complete a review form the day after their appointment.
+It was a potential way of flagging up problems and improving the score!

 Use of AI in Practice

-Piloting AI scribe technology (e.g., Heidi) to transcribe, summarize consultations, and generate letters which aims to reduce admin burden and allows the GP to pay more attention to the patient rather than to a computer screen.
+LMG is piloting AI scribe technology (e.g., Heidi) to transcribe, summarize consultations, and generate letters which aims to reduce admin burden and allow GPs to pay more attention to the patient rather than to a computer screen.
 System is approved by NHS and NW London.

 AI currently used for administrative tasks only, not clinical decision-making.